-All junior faculty members are part of structured, formal mentoring and review processes already established by their department and school.
-The responsibility of regular performance reviews, guidance and feedback rests with department chairs and/or deans.
+All early-career faculty members are part of structured, formal mentoring and review processes already established by their department and school.
+The responsibility of regular performance reviews, guidance, and feedback rests with department chairs and/or deans.

 Within the Office of Global Inclusion, Diversity, and Strategic Innovation our mentoring iniatiatives foster an NYU wide community which affirms and supports academic cultural experiences; cultivates tools and opportunities that support faculty development at NYU and in their respective fields; and makes processes transparent that support and lead to reappointment, promotion, and/or tenure.

 It is crucial to provide intentional efforts that support the unique needs of those who are historically or traditionally underrepresented in higher education in order to ensure their advancement, retention, and success in the academy.